 1. American Power Boat Assn. is the largest sanctioning body for boat racing.
 It provides for every asset in boat racing from junior stock racing to the unlimited hydroplanes.
 The web site is http://www.apbaracing.com/

 2. AOMCI is a national club dedicated to the preservation of antique outboard motors and sponsors numerous swap meets around the country.
 It’s a great place to meet folks interested in the classic outboards and a way of finding needed parts.
 Their web site is http://www.aomci.org/

 3. A great place to go to discuss boat racing activities is a web site designed for the boat racer.
 Hydro racer has discussion forms that cover all aspects of boat racing.
-There web site is http://www.hydroracer.net
+This is now owned by Alan van Weele.
+The web site is http://www.hydroracer.net

 4. Another great web site is Ron Hills Boat Racing Facts which provides a forum to discuss all aspects of boat racing.
 There are also numerous technical discussions that one will may find of interest.
 The web site is http://www.boatracingfacts.com/home/index.html

 5. A very unique website has been created by Paul and Diane Christner.
 The site is dedicated to the preservation of the Quincy Looper racing outboard invented and built by O. F. Christner and his family.
 Their web site also provides a great place to view the history of outboard racing and has numerous ties to additional web sites.
 The site is http://www.quincylooperracing.us/

 6. Antique outboard parts are generally hard to find but Old Mercs has made it easy to locate and buy the normal service parts required to keep the old Mercury Outboards going.
 The web site is for East Coast http://www.eastcoastmarineservice.com